Biden Administration report debunks myths around patent “evergreening” and “thickets”

 In doing so, the report discredits I-MAK’s false claims about patent system abuse, which have been repeated ad nauseum by members of Congress and the media and found what innovators across industries have known since the country was founded: intellectual property (IP) protections are the lifeblood of American innovation and fuel our global leadership.
 Notably, the study specifically confirms that strong IP protections foster innovation across industries, debunks patent critic assertions in regard to “evergreening” and “patent thickets,” and corrects the record on patent exclusivity periods.

-Here are four of the study’s key findings:
+Here are five of the study’s key findings:

 1. The study states how IP fuels innovation across industries.
 “In the cycle of innovation, inventors build upon the knowledge and advancements of those that came before them.
 The patent system helps accelerate this cycle through disclosure of these innovations and in incentivizing research and development.
 Using the patent system to protect these later innovations that build upon earlier patented inventions is a common business practice in many, if not all, industries.”